Code360In/katacoda-scenarios-16/openTelemetry/step5.md

-# start Load
+# Task

-Now, we should generate traffic performing requests to the envoy proxy.
+Now, we should generate traffic performing requests to the application.

 Install h2load to generate http2 traffic: